 Your payment history is a record of the payments you’ve made on your credit cards, loans, and other credit accounts.
-If you generally pay your bills on time, you’ll have a good payment history, whereas if you frequently miss or make late payments, you’ll have a bad one.
+If you generally pay your bills on time, you’ll have a good payment history, whereas if you frequently miss them or make late payments, you’ll have a bad one.

 You’re entitled to one free credit report every year from each bureau, which you can get by visiting AnnualCreditReport.com.
-Although some sites like this are scams, AnnualCreditReport is safe (and, in fact, is authorized by the federal government to provide your credit report).
+Although some sites like this are scams, AnnualCreditReport is safe (and is actually authorized by the federal government to provide your credit report).

-How payment history impacts your credit score
+How payment history affects your credit score

 Unfortunately, this also means that a single negative mark, such as a late payment, can do a lot of damage to an otherwise blemish-free credit report.